brandonwong985/fsharp/README.md

 Practicing F# and functional programming practices.

 ## Part 1
-maxCubeVolume takes in a list of floating point tuples that represent the dimensions of a cube (length, width, and height) and returns the volume of the cube that has the largest volume.
+<code>maxCubeVolume</code> takes in a list of floating point tuples that represent the dimensions of a cube (length, width, and height) and returns the volume of the cube that has the largest volume.
 ```
 > maxCubeVolume [(2.1, 3.4, 1.8); (4.7, 2.8, 3.2); (0.9, 6.1, 1.0); (3.2, 5.4, 9.9)];;
 val it : float = 171.072